sloopstash/kickstart-ansible/README.md

-# SloopStash Ansible starter-kit
+# SloopStash Ansible kit

 ## Getting started
-Please refer to the [documentation](https://sloopstash.com/documentation/toolkit/configuration-management/ansible/index.html) for detailed instructions on how to get started with SloopStash Ansible starter-kit.
+Please refer to the [documentation](https://sloopstash.com/documentation/toolkit/configuration-management/ansible/index.html) for detailed instructions on how to get started with SloopStash Ansible kit.

 ## Get support